eclipse/xtext/xtext-website/documentation/13_grammarlanguage.md

 ;
 ```

 Generally speaking, the instance is created as soon as the parser hits the first assignment.
 However, actions allow to explicitly instantiate any [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
-The notation **{TypeB}** will create an instance of TypeB and assign it to the result of the parser rule.
+The notation *{TypeB}* will create an instance of TypeB and assign it to the result of the parser rule.
 This allows to define parser rules without any assignment and to create objects without the need to introduce unnecessary delegate rules.

 **Note: If a parser rule does not instantiate any object because it does not contain an Action and no mandatory Assignment, you'll likely end up with unexpected situations for valid input files.
 Xtext detects this situation and will raise a warning for the parser rules in question.**

 ##### Unassigned Rule Calls

 We previously explained that the [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) to be returned is created lazily when the first assignment occurs or as soon as a simple action is evaluated.
-There is another way to **find** the [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) to be returned.
-The concept is called **Unassigned Rule Call**.
+There is another way to *find* the [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) to be returned.
+The concept is called *unassigned rule call*.

 Unassigned rule calls (the name suggests it) are rule calls to other parser rules, which are not used within an assignment.
 The return value of the called rule becomes the return value of the calling parser rule if it is not assigned to a feature.